uptycslabs/terraform-aws-uptycs/README.md

 All the modules in this Project are used to create required resources based on the integration type with Uptycs.

-The following integratins are supported:
+The following integrations are supported:

 - [CSPM Integration](modules/cspm_integration)
 - [CloudTrail Integration](modules/cloudtrail_integration)